 At the Centro de Ciência Viva, representatives of education and research entities gathered to celebrate the new generation of the Science, Technology and Society Network (RCTS).
 The technological upgrade of the national research education network was leveraged by the RCTS100 project, a total investment of 17 million euros, 13 of which came from the European Regional Development Fund(ERDF), dedicated to "Strengthening research, technological development and innovation.

-"The RCTS100 project was one of the most important, one of the most structuring, and one of the most consequential in the entire history that I have known of FCCN", highlighted the general coordinator of the FCCN Unit, João Nuno Ferreira, adding that "RCTS is the cornerstone that holds, that makes the glue and dissolves the distance of all the other services and all the other infrastructures".
+"The RCTS100 project was one of the most important, most structuring and most consequential in the entire history that I have known of FCCN," said the general coordinator of the FCCN Unit, João Nuno Ferreira, adding that "RCTS is the cornerstone that holds, glues and dissolves the distance between all the other services and all the other infrastructures."

 The Science, Technology and Society Network (RCTS) is the digital Connectivity and Computing infrastructure, directed to the Research and Education community.
 This allows communication, collaboration and the development of new scientific knowledge.

-The new generation RCTS comes to combat the "digital divide" and brought a restructuring of the services that FCCN provides in the area of connectivity but also in the areas of collaboration, security and knowledge.
+The new generation of RCTS combats the "digital divide" and has led to a restructuring of the services that FCCN provides in the area of connectivity, but also in the areas of collaboration, security and knowledge.
 During the process, it was possible to guarantee the technological reinforcement of the local networks of 9 public Higher Education Institutions.
-Currently, the network reaches all district capitals, with thousands of kilometers of optical fiber.
+Today, the network reaches all the district capitals, with thousands of kilometers of optical fibre.

 A "before and after" of RCTS100